-4.10.2 Establishment of District and Allowed Uses
+4.10.3 Establishment of District and Allowed Uses

-- 4.10.2.1 The Floodplain District is established as an overlay zoning district, and is imposed on the following areas that have been deemed subject to seasonal or periodic flooding: - (a) all areas below the elevation of fifteen (15) feet above North American Vertical Datum of 1988 (NAVD 88); - (b) all areas below the elevation of ten (10) feet above the line following the lowest part of the stream bed (thalweg) of a named stream or river, or within one hundred (100) feet of the lowest part of the stream bed of a named stream or river, or within one hundred (100) feet of the high-water line of a named pond or lake, as shown on the U.S. Geological Survey Map of Georgetown, Ipswich, Newburyport East, and Newburyport West; and - all SFHAs within the Town designated as Zones A, AE, or VE on the FIRM issued by FEMA for the administration of the National Flood Insurance Program.
-The map panels on the FIRM that are wholly or partially within the Town are panel numbers 25009C0119G, 25009C0138G, 25009C0139G, 25009C0143G, 25009C0256G, 25009C0257G, 25009C0276G, 25009C0277G, 25009C0278G, and 25009C0281G, dated July 16, 2014, and 25009C0252F, 25009C0253F, 25009C0254F, 25009C0258F, 25009C0259F, 25009C0262F, and 25009C0266F, dated July 3, 2012.
-The exact boundaries of the district may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Essex County Flood Insurance Study (FIS) report dated July 16, 2014.
-The FIRM and the FIS report are incorporated herein by reference and are on file with the Planning Board. - (d) designated on the FIRM, the exact boundaries of which may be defined by the 100-year BFEs shown on the FIRM, and all floodways designated on the FEMA Flood Boundary & Floodway Map, dated August 5, 1986, and further defined by the Flood Insurance Study Booklet (FISB), dated August 5,1986 (the FIRM, Flood Boundary & Floodway Map, and FISB are incorporated by reference, and are on file with the Planning Board).
+- 4.10.3.1 The Floodplain District is herein established as an overlay zoning district, and is imposed on the following areas that have been deemed subject to seasonal or periodic flooding: - (a) all areas below the elevation of fifteen (15) feet above North American Vertical Datum of 1988 (NAVD 88); - (b) all areas below the elevation of ten (10) feet above the line following the lowest part of the stream bed (thalweg) of a named stream or river, or within one hundred (100) feet of the lowest part of the stream bed of a named stream or river, or within one hundred (100) feet of the high-water line of a named pond or lake, as shown on the U.S. Geological Survey Map of Georgetown, Ipswich, Newburyport East, and Newburyport West; and - (c) all SFHAs within the Town designated as Zones A, AE, or VE on the FIRM issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The exact boundaries of the district may be defined by the 1%-chance base flood elevations shown on the FIRM and further defined and further defined by the Essex County Flood Insurance Study (FIS) report July 19, 2018.
+The FIRM and the FIS report are incorporated herein by reference and are on file with the Conservation Commission.

-- 4.10.2.2 All uses permitted in the underlying zoning district are permitted in the Floodplain District, except that new development activities in the Floodplain District are prohibited, unless such activities are authorized by a special permit issued by the Planning Board under section 4.10.5. - 4.10.3 Submittal and Notification Requirements - 4.10.3.1 An applicant for a special permit under this section shall provide the Planning Board with a site plan that meets the requirements of section 7.6 of the Bylaw. - 4.10.3.2 BFE data is required for subdivisions or other developments that would create fifty (50) or more lots, or involve five (5) or more acres of land.
-For developments that would create fewer than fifty lots, and involve less than 5acres of land, the Planning Board may require the submission of BFE data. - 4.10.3.3 In a riverine situation, the Planning Board shall notify the following of any alteration or relocation of a watercourse: adjacent communities; the NFIP State Coordinator, Massachusetts Department of Conservation and Recreation,251 Causeway St., Suite 600-700, Boston, MA 02114-2104; and the NFIP Program Specialist, FEMA, Region I, 99 High St., 6th Floor, Boston, MA 02110. - 4.10.3.4 In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 4.10.4 Development Standards - 4.10.4.1 In addition to any development standards adopted under section 7.8.3.2, new development activities in the Floodplain District shall comply with the following standards: - (a) the volume of lost floodwater storage capacity caused by the proposed development shall be offset by the provision of an equal volume of floodwater storage capacity by excavation or other compensatory measures at hydraulically equivalent sites;
+- 4.10.3.2 All uses permitted in the underlying zoning district are permitted in the Floodplain District, except that new development activities in the Floodplain District are prohibited, unless such activities are authorized by a special permit issued by the Planning Board under section 4.10.5. - 4.10.4 Submittal and Notification Requirements - 4.10.4.1 An applicant for a special permit under this section shall provide the Planning Board with a site plan that meets the requirements of section 7.6 of the Bylaw. - 4.10.4.2 In a riverine situation, the Planning Board shall notify the following of any alteration or relocation of a watercourse: adjacent communities; the NFIP State Coordinator, Massachusetts Department of Conservation and Recreation,251 Causeway St., Suite 600-700, Boston, MA 02114-2104; and the NFIP Program Specialist, FEMA, Region I, 99 High St., 6th Floor, Boston, MA 02110.
+Rowley Protective Zoning Bylaw Page 21 June 22, 2020 - 4.10.4.3 Requirement to submit new technical data: if the Town acquires data that changes the base flood elevation in the FEMA mapped Special Flood Hazard